Melowy

-Melowy is an Italian children's book series and comic book series with a target demographic of girls 7-12 written by Danielle Star.
+Melowy is an Italian children's book and comic book series with a target demographic of girls 7-12 written by Danielle Star.
 The books chronicle the tale of unicorns with special wings, as well as magic abilities, during their stay at the Castle of Destiny and Castle of Chance boarding schools.

 Development

 Danielle Star wrote the script for the first 12 books before submitting them to Alessandra Berello, publisher manager at Atlantyca Entertainment, who she began frequently chatting with on E-mail, including to discuss and approve the characters' clothes and accessories.